zztalker/imunify360-doc/docs/faq_and_known_issues/README.md

 ```
 </div>

-Results of this attempt you will see in the "Incidents" tab
+You can find the results of this attempt in the <span class="notranslate">_Incidents_</span> tab

-2. Also, you can performthe following request that trigger a test rule
+1. Also, you can perform the following request which triggers a test rule

 <div class="notranslate">